Apache Kafka - K8s

 and password

-IMPORTANT Note that when no other application is related to Kafka, the cluster is secured-by-default and external listeners (bound to port
+When no other application is related to Apache Kafka, the cluster is secured-by-default and external listeners (bound to port 9092

 ) are disabled, thus preventing any external incoming connection.

-Nevertheless, it is still possible to run a command from within the Kafka cluster.
-To do so, log in into one of the Kafka container in one of the units
+Nevertheless, it is still possible to run a command from within the Apache Kafka cluster.
+To do so, log in to one of the Apache Kafka containers in one of the units:

 juju ssh --container kafka kafka-k8s/leader /bin/bash

-The Charmed Kafka K8s image ships with the Apache Kafka bin/*.sh
+The Charmed Apache Kafka K8s image ships with the Apache Kafka bin/*.sh

 commands, that can be found under /opt/kafka/bin/